riscv-steel/riscv-steel/docs/source/gettingstarted.md

 # Getting Started Guide

-RISC-V Steel is a free collection of hardware modules written in Verilog intended for use in FPGAs and embedded systems.
-It features a 32-bit RISC-V processor core, UART, GPIO and SPI interfaces, and timer and memory modules.
-All modules are integrated into a tunable microcontroller design that can be easily ported to any FPGA in just a few steps.
+In this guide we will show you how create a Hello World example system for FPGA implementation with RISC-V Steel.

-This getting started guide will show you how to use RISC-V Steel to create a Hello World system for your FPGA.
-This example system is a simple embedded application that sends a *Hello World!* message through the UART interface of RISC-V Steel.
-You will be able to see this message on your computer with the help of a serial terminal emulator (PySerial) after programming the FPGA.
+This example is a simple embedded application that makes your FPGA board send a Hello World message to your computer through its UART interface.
+With the help of a serial terminal emulator (PySerial), you will be able to see this message on your computer screen after programming the FPGA.

-After you finish this guide you will have a basic environment that you can use to create larger projects.
+Once you have completed this guide you will have a basic environment that you can use to create larger applications.

 ### 1. Download RISC-V Steel

-First of all, download RISC-V Steel by running:
+First, download RISC-V Steel by running:

 ```
 git clone https://github.com/riscv-steel/riscv-steel